JonsPool/Poolvarme/README.md

 ### switchOnDuration (default `4`)

-The script will switch on power for the number of hours that is defined in this variable.
-Depending on the setting of the `blockMode` variable (see below), power will either be activated in one contiguous block or spread out over the time window (depending on the prices).
+The script switches on power for the number of hours that is defined in this variable.
+Depending on the setting of the `blockMode` variable (see below), power is either activated in one contiguous block or spread out over the time window (depending on the prices).

 The switchOnDuration must be a whole number in the range of 1 to 24.

 ### timeWindowStartHour & timeWindowEndHour (default `7` & `19`)

-These two variables define the time window within which the cheapest hours will be found.
+These two variables define the time window within which the cheapest hours are found.
 The default time window is 7:00 to 19:00.<br><br>
 Both values must be whole numbers in the range of 0 to 23.
 If you want the time window to match the calendar day, set both values to zero.<br><br>
-The time window will go over midnight if the end hour is less than the start hour - e. g. a start hour of 20 and an end hour of 4 sets a window from 20:00 to 4:00 on the following day.
+The `timeWindowEndHour`must be greater than the `timeWindowStartHour` or `0` if you want to end the time window exactly at 0:00.

 ### blockMode (default `true`)

 This sets the basic operating mode of the script.
 Two modes are supported:

-If `blockMode` is set to `true`, the script will switch on power for the block of `switchOnDuration` consecutive hours with the lowest average price within the defined time window.
+If `blockMode` is set to `true`, the script switches on power for the block of `switchOnDuration` consecutive hours with the lowest average price within the defined time window.

-If `blockMode` is set to `false`, the script will switch on power for the cheapest `switchDuration` hours within the time window, even if these hours do not form a contiguous block.
+If `blockMode` is set to `false`, the script switches on power for the cheapest `switchOnDuration` hours within the time window, even if these hours do not form a contiguous block.

 ### priceLimit (default `Infinity`)

 This variable defines a price limit which is expressed in cent per kWh.
-Power will not be switched on for hours with prices that are higher than this limit.
+Power is not switched on for hours with prices that are higher than this limit.

 The price limit can have decimals - e.g. a value of 10.5 cent is perfectly fine.
 The default value of `Infinity` means that there is no price limit.

+### useFallback (default `true`)

+The script requests the prices for the next day from the API every day shortly after 15:00.
+If the price retrieval fails (either because the prices for the next day are not yet available or due to connection or server issues), the script automatically retries the request in intervals of 20 minutes until it has completed successfully.

+If all retrieval attempts fail until approximately 15 minutes before midnight, the script stops the retrieval process and the `useFallback` setting determines what happens next:

+If `useFallback` is `true`, the script uses statistical prices to calculate the active hours for the next day.
+These prices are the average hourly prices of the Austrian and German market for the year 2024.

+If `useFallback` is `false`, no calculation takes place for the day in question.

 ### `priceModifier`